zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_db_lifecycle_automation.md

 | Schedule Request            | Self-service user has the ability to create a PDB database immediately or choose to create at a later time.
 In this lab exercise, the administrator has defined a policy, so a self- service user has to specify time duration.
 The PDB database will be automatically deleted after the duration. |
 | Administrator Name/Password | A database user with required administrative privileges will be created on the provisioned PDB.
 A self-service user will be able to administer the PDB database by logging in as this database user.                                                                                               |

-1. Once you submit a request, you will be redirected back to the “**Database Cloud Services**” Page.
+9. Once you submit a request, you will be redirected back to the “**Database Cloud Services**” Page.
 Your PDB creation request has been submitted to Enterprise Manager for execution.
 Under “**Requests**” region, you should see 2 requests: “**Create**” and “**Delete**” request

 ![](media/0d01a3a45ebb7f97fcc8752d52241b9d.jpg)

-1. At this point, provisioning engine has received a request to create a PDB based on the service template and input provided by self-service user.

-2. You will also notice the delete operation is scheduled for future (not started yet) time.
+10. At this point, provisioning engine has received a request to create a PDB based on the service template and input provided by self-service user.
+You will also notice the delete operation is scheduled for future (not started yet) time.
 Click on the **hourglass** icon under Status column for the Create Pluggable Database step.
 You will see details of request.

->   It will perform the following actions:
+11. It will perform the following actions:

+>
-1. Create database roles and PDB
+        Create database roles and PDB

-2. Create a resource plan based on the workload size
+        Create a resource plan based on the workload size

-3. Create and register the database
+        Create and register the database

-4. The request should take less than 10 minutes to complete.
-Click on refresh icon or in the alternative set Refresh to 30 seconds.
+        The request should take less than 10 minutes to complete.
+Click on refresh icon or as an alternative set Refresh to 30 seconds.
 The success status indicates that PDB database was successfully created.
 The new PDB database should be visible under Database Cloud Services page.

 ![](media/3fc668c3d45cc0a1a7dc3c3f7233bfe6.jpg)

-1. Click on Close button.
+12. Click on Close button.
 You will see the following under Requests section.

 ![](media/9bd785e399889d2a53d9e7284bf6c329.jpg)

-1. Click on the Home Icon.
+13. Click on the Home Icon.
 You will see new PDB instance.

 ![](media/ee3e8bccf25b8a836bea2f9a3a487cb7.jpg)

 Note
 ----

->   Following widgets are shown on the Database Cloud Services landing Page
+Following widgets are shown on the Database Cloud Services landing Page

->   **Instances** show the number and status (Up/Down) of the DB/PDB Instances
->   provisioned by the self-service user.
+    **Instances** show the number and status (Up/Down) of the DB/PDB Instances provisioned by the self-service user.

->   **Expiry**, shows the expiration summary of DB/PDB Instances.
+    **Expiry**, shows the expiration summary of DB/PDB Instances.

->   **Usage**, resource usage status for the Self-Service user, status of the
->   resource consumption for this user.
+    **Usage**, resource usage status for the Self-Service user, status of the resource consumption for this user.

->   **Memory**, current memory consumption against the Quota for this user.
+    **Memory**, current memory consumption against the Quota for this user.

->   **Storage**, current storage consumption against the Quota for this user.
+    **Storage**, current storage consumption against the Quota for this user.

-1. Click on the name of the PDB.
+14. Click on the name of the PDB.
 You can use the connection details to connect to the PDB using SQL tools.

 ![](media/9ca31e90c86263e6cddde14da1c6954f.jpg)

-1. Click on **Resize** button to resize PDB instance.
+15. Click on **Resize** button to resize a PDB instance.

 ![](media/20537907e3a274a9df16e7c54f73713f.jpg)